 - Extracurricular activities

-- Any major decisions that directly impacts or that may impact a child
+- Any major decisions that directly impact or that may impact a child

 How Parental Responsibility Works in Florida